tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 forwarding based on the inner MPLS label (if present) or IP forwarding in the packet.

-The MPLS Static LSP YANG model is broken into two modules "ietf-mpls-static" and "ietf-mpls-static-extended".
-The "ietf-mpls-static" module covers basic features for the configuration and management of unidirectional Static LSP(s), while "ietf-mpls-static-extended" covers extended features like the configuration and management of bidirectional Static LSP(s) and LSP admission control.
+The MPLS Static LSP YANG model is contained in the module "ietf-mpls-static" and covers the basic features for the configuration and management of unidirectional MPLS Static LSP(s),

-The module "ietf-mpls-static" augments the MPLS Base YANG model defined in module "ietf-mpls" in {{!I-D.ietf-mpls-base-yang}}.
+The module "ietf-mpls-static" augments the MPLS Base YANG model defined in module "ietf-mpls" in {{!RFC8960}}.

 ## Terminology